Multi-Robot Motion Planning from Vision and Language using Heat-Inspired Diffusion: Experiments

-\textbf{Baselines.} We compare LCHD against representative methods from both classical search-based and learning-based approaches.
-For search-based methods, we evaluate Explicit Estimation CBS (EECBS) \cite{li2021eecbs}, a state-of-the-art bounded-suboptimal Multi-Agent Path Finding (MAPF) algorithm that operates on discretized grids.
-For learning-based methods, we compare against four baselines: 1) Standard Diffusion Model (DM) \cite{ho2020denoising} trained on multi-robot trajectories; 2) Motion Planning Diffusion (MPD) \cite{carvalho2023motion}, a state-of-the-art single motion planning diffusion model adapted to multi-robot settings; 3) Multi-Robot Multi-Model Planning Diffusion (MMD) \cite{shaoul2024multi}, which coordinates single-robot diffusion models through conflict-based search with iterative replanning; and 4) Simultaneous MRMP Diffusion (SMD) \cite{liang2025simultaneous}, which integrates Lagrangian dual-based constrained optimization directly into the diffusion sampling process.
+\textbf{Baselines.} We compare LHD against representative methods from both classical search-based and learning-based approaches.
+For search-based methods, we evaluate Explicit Estimation CBS (EECBS) \cite{li2021eecbs}, a state-of-the-art bounded-suboptimal multi-agent path finding (MAPF) algorithm that operates on discretized grids.
+For learning-based methods, we benchmark whether an off-the-shelf language goal specification module, combined with a open-loop diffusion planner, can solve the task without our collision-aware prior.
+Specifically, we compare against four baselines: 1) Standard Diffusion Model (DM) \cite{ho2020denoising} trained on multi-robot trajectories; 2) Motion Planning Diffusion (MPD) \cite{carvalho2023motion}, a state-of-the-art single-robot motion planning diffusion model adapted to multi-robot settings; 3) Multi-Robot Multi-Model Planning Diffusion (MMD) \cite{shaoul2024multi}, which coordinates single-robot diffusion models through conflict-based search with iterative replanning; and 4) Simultaneous MRMP Diffusion (SMD) \cite{liang2025simultaneous}, which integrates Lagrangian dual-based constrained optimization directly into the diffusion sampling process.
+While we also explored recent multi-agent reinforcement learning (MARL) algorithms, they struggled to satisfy strict collision constraints in our complex environments.
 We utilize the pre-trained checkpoints provided in the official repositories of MMD \cite{shaoul2024multi} and SMD \cite{liang2025simultaneous} for all learning-based baselines.
-Since all baseline methods require explicit goal coordinates, we augment them with Lang-SAM \cite{medeiros2023langsam}, a vision-language grounding model that extracts goal positions from visual input and task prompts.
-This two-stage pipeline enables fair comparison with LCHD's end-to-end vision-language approach.
-Note that planning times reported in Table~\ref{tab:main_result} for baseline methods include the Lang-SAM inference overhead ($\approx$0.1s), while LCHD's planning times reflect end-to-end performance without additional preprocessing.
+All baselines are augmented with Lang-SAM \cite{medeiros2023langsam}, a vision-language grounding model that extracts goal coordinates from visual inputs and task prompts.
+Note that planning times reported in Table~\ref{tab:main_result} for baseline methods include the Lang-SAM inference overhead ($\approx$0.1s), while LHD's planning times reflect end-to-end performance without additional preprocessing.